 Sutter County Small Claims Court Locations

 In Sutter County, small claims court cases are heard in 1 courthouse across the County.
-The website address for Sutter County Superior Court (which will have more information for small claims court cases) is: www.suttercourts.com.
+The website address for Sutter County Superior Court is: www.suttercourts.com.
 Here are the following locations where small claims cases are heard:

 The Main Courthouse is located at:446 Second St. Yuba City, CA 95991-5525